stevedepp/strang/ch6/README.md

 - eigenvectors (geometric) ... there are non-zero solutions to Ax = &lambda;x
 - eigenvalues (algebraic) ... the determinant of (A - &lambda;I) = 0

-&lambda may be a "simple" eigenvalue or a "multiple" eigenvalue.
+&lambda; may be a "simple" eigenvalue or a "multiple" eigenvalue.

 [for multiple eigenvalues,] we want to know the eigenvalue's multiplicity.